ThomasBaruzier/subber/README.md

-# Subber : A Title/Subtitle Fetcher and Burner
+# Subber : Accurately fetching movie titles and subtitles before seamlessly burning them.

-Subber is a Bash script that fetches subtitles for a movie file and burns them into the video file.
-It also fetches the movie title by parsing the filename and querying the IMDb API.
-The subtitles are downloaded from the OpenSubtitles API and cleaned up.
-The cleaned subtitles are then burnt into the video file using ffmpeg.
+Subber is a Bash script designed to simplify the process of embedding subtitles into a movie file.
+It works by first extracting the movie title from the filename and then using the IMDb API to obtain additional information that will help find the correct subtitles.
+Subber then downloads the appropriate subtitles from the OpenSubtitles API and clean them.
+Finally, it uses ffmpeg to seamlessly burn the cleaned subtitles into the video file.

 ## Features